ropensci-archive/citesdb/.github/CONTRIBUTING.md

-# Contributing to the monetpkg R package
+# Contributing to the citesdb R package

-You want to contribute to **monetpkg**?
+You want to contribute to **citesdb**?
 Great!

 Please submit questions, bug reports, and requests in the [issues tracker](https://github.com/ecohealthalliance/citesdb/issues).
 Please submit bug reports with a minimal  [reprex](https://www.tidyverse.org/help/#reprex).